CONSTITUTION OF THE INTERNATIONAL PLASTIC MODELERS SOCIETY/USA

 - being bonded for the National Society.

-- having a working knowledge of accepted accounting practices acquired by training and/or experience.
+- The Treasurer shall haveing a working knowledge of accepted accounting practices acquired by training and/or experience.

 F. Historian/Publications Director

-- The Historian/Publications Director shall have direct responsibility for all Society publications.
+- The Historian/Publications Director shall have direct responsibility for all Society publications, which include the IPMS/USA Journal and the IPMS/USA website.

 - The Historian/Publications Director shall be responsible for publicity in commercial publications.